photoprism/photoprism-docs/docs/getting-started/updates.md

 ```

 !!! info
-    Automatic updates may interrupt indexing and importing operations.
+    Automatic updates may interrupt indexing and import operations.
     Only enable Watchtower if you are comfortable with this.

 ### Pure Docker ###